 The B1 component of a perpendicular RF pulse at the Larmor frequency applied for a π/2 duration tips the longitudinal magnetization Mz by 90° and converts it to a transverse magnetization Mxy

 Following the growth of the net magnetization Mo, an electromagnetic frequency, and specifically a radiofrequency pulse, with a B1 oscillating magnetic field component is applied perpendicularly to the main magnetic field Bo.
-The radiofrequency is chosen to be equal to the precession/Larmor frequency of the spins.
+The radiofrequency is chosen to be equal to the precession/Larmor frequency of the spins as this is the condition for it to be absorbed by the spin system.
 Alternatively, the pulsing frequency can be equal to the Larmor frequency.
-Initially, the net magnetization Mo is aligned with Bo but following the torque exerted by B1, it will be tipped out of alignment.
-Only when the frequency is identical to that of the precession can Mo and B1 remain locked together in an appropriate relation for tipping and energy exchange.
+It is noted that in a 1.5 Tesla system, the Larmor frequency is 63.85 MHz for hydrogen nuclei.
+Initially, the net magnetization Mo is aligned with Bo but as energy is absorbed by the spins and a torque is exerted by the B1 field, the magnetization Mo is tipped out of alignment.
+Only when the frequency is identical to that of the precession can Mo and B1 remain locked together in an appropriate relation for energy exchange (energy absorption) and tipping.

 We can determine the effect of the torque of the changing magnetic field that is applied perpendicularly as mentioned in this reference by initiating our analysis with the relationships:

 B1(x) = B1 cos(ωt) and B1(y) = - B1 sin(ωt)